jodersky/akka-serial/documentation/3.0/developer.md

 Usually (following most Linux distribution's conventions), shared libraries produced by a project `name` of version `M.m.p` are named `libname.so.M.m.p`.
 However, since when accessing shared libraries through the JVM, only the `name` can be specified and no particular version, the convention adopted by flow is to append `M` to the library name and always keep the major version at zero.
 E.g. `libflow.so.3.1.2` becomes `libflow3.so.0.1.2`.

 # Testing
 `flow-samples` directory contains fully functional application examples of flow.
 To run an example, change to the base directory of flow and run sbt samples<SampleName>/run.
 All projects, including samples, can be listed by running sbt projects.

-To be able connect You can use real device (arduino) burned with sample-echo (`dev/arduino-terminal`) code, or create Virtual Serial Port pair
+To be able connect you can use real device (arduino) burned with sample-echo (`dev/arduino-terminal`) code, or create Virtual Serial Port pair

 [socat (SOcket CAT)](http://www.dest-unreach.org/socat/) – multipurpose relay – is a command line based utility that establishes two bidirectional byte streams and transfers data between them. socat is #4 on the Top 100 Network Security Tools list, available in most distro repositories (on Debian/Ubuntu sudo apt-get install socat does the trick), really light on resources, and very efficient.